EmbarkStudios/rust-gpu/docs/src/writing-shader-crates.md

 ## Writing your first shader

-Configure your shader crate as a `"dylib"` type crate, and add `spirv-std` to its dependencies.
-The following example also enables the `glam` vector library.
+Configure your shader crate as a `"dylib"` type crate, and add `spirv-std` to its dependencies:

 ```toml
 [lib]